fusepoolP3/punditTransformer/punditTransformer/README.md

 Also we need to configure the URL at which the transformer is reached, this is used in the construction of the responses.

-To set the tontainer and the transformer URLs, edit the file:
+To set the container and the transformer URLs, edit the file:

 `src/Net7/PunditTransformerBundle/Resources/config/services.php`